gromacs/gromacs/docs/reference-manual/special/awh.rst

 The only real limitation of the AWH implementation, apart from the not uncommon practical issue that the method might not converge sufficiently fast, is a limit on the maximum free energy difference.
-This limit is set to 700 $k_B T$, because
-$e^700$ is close to the maximum value that can be accurately represented by a double precision floating point value.
-For physical reaction coordinates this is not a limit in practice.
-But for alchemical coordinates this does limit the range of applications.
+This limit is set to :math:`700 k_B T`, because :math:`e^700` is close to the maximum value that can be accurately represented by a double-precision floating-point value.
+For physical reaction coordinates, this is not a limit in practice.
+This does limit the range of applications for alchemical coordinates.
 For instance, hydration free-energies of divalent cations with a pair of monovalent anions can exceed this limit.
 The limit can also be exceeded when decoupling large molecules from solvent, but this often coincides with the limit where the sampling becomes problematic.